-->

 Propagating Guava From Cuttings

-Step 1: Taking Guava Cuttings
+Step 1: Taking Cuttings

 When to take guava cuttings: Taking correct type of cuttings at the proper time is very important for the success of rooting the cuttings.